pywbem/pywbem/DEVELOP.md

   - `vi pywbem/doc/M.N.U/changelog.html`
 * Update download table in `pywbem/installation.html` for new release:
   - `vi pywbem/installation.html`
-* If ths was a functional release, adjust the latest release link:
+* If `M.N.U` is higher than any other released version, adjust the *latest release* link:
   - `rm pywbem/doc/latest`
   - `ln -s M.N.U pywbem/doc/latest`
 * Verify that the installation page (`pywbem/installation.html` in your web